mstocco/mariostoc.co/content/traininglog/index.md

 # IRONMAN TRAINING 2021

-This part of my website contains a series of weekly updates aimed at sharing my experience as I build toward completing my FIRST IRONMAN distance triathon.
+This section of my website is a week by week account of my experience in the build up toward completing my FIRST IRONMAN distance triathlon.

 I hope it is relevant for:

-* Friends and family wanting to know why I can't do [_insert activity here_] on weekends anymore.
+* Friends and family wanting to know why I can't do [_some activity_] on weekends anymore.
 * Those embarked on their own similar journey and want to read about my process.
 * My boss who may be wondering _"the real reason"_ we are getting too close to our project's deadline.

-Most importantly, this training log is relevant for me, as a record and reminder of this experience, the hurdles faced, the victories won, the learnings and the bonds formed along the way.
+Most importantly, this training log is relevant for me, as a record my experiences, the hurdles I face, the victories won and importanly, the bonds formed along the way.

 For a bit of context, I am approaching my 50th bithday and do not have a great amount of endurance sport experience.
 I do have the desire to see this journey to this next finish line.

----
-The [current week](latest) of this training log can be found [here](latest).
+The [current training week](latest) can be found [here](latest).

 My [list of completed weeks](javascript:flkty.select(3);) can be found [here](javascript:flkty.select(3);).